simonrob/email-oauth2-proxy/README.md

 - With some combinations of operating systems, web engines and virtual environments, keyboard control or input to the proxy's popup authorisation window may not always work.
 On Windows this is normally limited to keyboard shortcuts (i.e., copy/paste), but in some virtual environments on macOS the entire keyboard may not work.
 As a workaround, the proxy will enable pywebview's debug mode when you run the proxy in debug mode, which should allow you to use the right-click context menu to copy/paste to enter text.
+If you are unable to proceed with popup-based authentication even with this workaround, it is worth trying the proxy's `--external-auth` or `--local-server-auth` options.

-- On more recent macOS versions (10.14 and later), you may find that you need to manually load the proxy's launch agent in order to trigger a file access permission prompt when first running as a service.
+- On more recent macOS versions (10.14 and later), you may find that when first running the proxy as a service you need to manually load its launch agent in order to trigger a file access permission prompt.
 You will know if intervention is necessary if the proxy exits (rather than restarts) the first time you click `Start at login` from its menu bar icon.
 To resolve this, exit the proxy and then run `launchctl load ~/Library/LaunchAgents/ac.robinson.email-oauth2-proxy.plist` from a terminal.
 A permission pop-up should appear requesting file access for python.